 This information should help you access correct your Balance Sheet.
 I'll be on the lookout for your reply and to further assisting you if you have other questions.
 Wishing you and your business continued success.

-Re: We have a vendor that we pay in Euro.
+We have a vendor that we pay in Euro.
 The vendor has a zero balance.
-However on our balance s...
+However on our balance sheet there shows a -0.02 Euro balace for AP -Euro.
+How do I get rid of it?

 I did finally figure out the solution.
 QBO apparently converts Euro to Dollars and then back to Euro for display on the balance sheet rather than just tracking Euro directly.
 The answer to the problem was to make sure that the same exchange rate is used for both the invoice and the payment.
 Even though the payment was made directly in Euro and the invoice was in Euro, QBO converts each transaction to USD and back again.
 Once I changed the conversion rate of the invoice and the payment to the same number then the balance sheet showed zero Euro in payables when the vendor balance showed zero.